cmstead/jsLearnerForms/docs/FIRST-FORM.md

 ### \*\*magnitude function\*\*

 We will create a function called `magnitude` that will calculate the magnitude of all given numbers.

-Magnitude is calculated as the:
+A magnitude is the length of a vector.
+We will explore computing the magnitude in the following tests

+The magnitude of a vector is computed by:

+1. Square all numbers in the array
+2. Add all squared values together
-> Square root of the sum of squares for all given numbers.
+3. Take the square root of the sum of squares

 such that given: